Frequently Asked Questions

 Q: Sure, of course.
 Can you really help me?

 A: We should talk on the phone to see if we're a good fit.
 Therapy is an intimate exchange, and trust and resonance are paramount.
-When those are present, I've seen this work steadily shift lives for the better, empowering people to pursue long-cherished dreams, build rewarding relationships, increase their intuition, and express themselves more freely.
-The effects of this work are clear and immediate, and build upon themselves over time.
+When those are present, I've seen this work steadily shift lives for the better, empowering people to pursue long-cherished dreams, build rewarding relationships, trust their intuition, and express themselves more freely.
+The effects of this work are clear and immediate and build upon themselves over time.

 Q: How long does it take before I'll feel better?

 Coming regularly allows the work to build on itself.
-It is as if we are learning a new language to communicate with the body and greater universe.
+It is as if we are learning a new language to communicate with the body and the greater universe.
 Are you more visual, auditory, or kinesthetic?
 Who are the inner guides that speak most directly to your heart?

 Q: How long is a session?

-A: Sessions are usually 90 minutes long.
+A: Sessions are either 60 minutes or 90 minutes.

 Q: How much does it cost?